-You will see a blue pin with a "0" above the hole which marks it as the initiation point.
+You will see a blue pin with the selected millisecond time above the hole which marks it as the initiation point.

-To connect the holes, you can first select the timing delay that you want from the dropdown menu.
+To connect the holes, you can first select the timing delay that you want from the "Add Initiator" menu.
 (If you don't see your required products in this list, make sure they are selected in your site product list in the Loading Design module).

 Then click the 'Draw Ties' button to enter Draw Mode.